joostflick/meesterproef-1819/README.md

 - What to deliver:
 - A web application showcasing a possible approach to such a platform
 - Multiple concepts of which one is more developed

   </details>

+#### Take aways from meeting 1

+It is important to find a way for users to bind to the platform, a good motivation is needed to be willing to devote your time to thinking about issues and solutions to them.

+The account system has to function in such a way that it can reward users for contributing, but that an account isn't needed for the basic functionality of the application.

+The minimal viable product needs to incorporate the following core functionalities:

+- See/submit issues and comment on them
+- Submit solutions and vote on them
+- A working account system that keeps track of users activity
+- Get recommendations for certain issues you might be interested in.

 ### Debriefing meeting 2